Cristiano Camillucci

-Cristiano Camillucci (born March 7, 1981 in Terni) is an Italian professional football player.
+Cristiano Camillucci (born March 7, 1981) is an Italian professional football player.
 He currently plays for UC Sinalunghese.

 Biography

 In January 2008 he joined Ancona.
 After Ancona was expelled from the professional league, he joined Alessandria in 1-year contract.

 On 9 July 2011 he was signed by Sorrento along with Daniele Croce.
 Camillucci himself was offered a 1-year deal.

 Camillucci joined UC Sinalunghese ahead of the 2019/20 season.